bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 --------------------------------------------------------------------------------
 HTTP Status Code  HTTP Status  Explanation
 ----------------  -----------  -------------------------------------------------
-204               No Content   The registration has succeeded and the receiver
+204               No Content   The registration has succeeded and the client
                                has been paired to the associated user account

 --------------------------------------------------------------------------------